Opladen station

 Opladen station is in the suburb of Opladen of the city of Leverkusen in the German state of North Rhine-Westphalia.
 It is on the Gruiten–Köln-Deutz railway, which was opened on 25 September 1867 from Ohligs by the Bergisch-Märkische Railway Company (BME).
 It was extended to Mülheim BME station on 8 April 1868.
 The station was also opened on 25 August 1867.
 The original station building was demolished in 1965 and replaced by a building built in 1968.
-This building has been demolished in 2016.
+This building was demolished in 2015 to allow the relocation of the freight tracks of the Troisdorf–Mülheim-Speldorf railway and thereby reduce the separation of Opladen and Quettingen created by largely abandoned rail tracks.
 It is classified by Deutsche Bahn as a category 4 station.